 Vegetation within the Book Cliffs priority area varies across the wide range of elevations and aspects that occur.
 At lower elevations along drainages, irrigated lands composed primarily of grass/alfalfa meadows are common.
 At lower elevations away from the drainages, vegetation is typical of most semi-arid regions in western Colorado.
 Saltbush, sagebrush, and greasewood are common shrub species found in these open desert areas.
 Cheatgrass dominates the understory in many areas in the desert.
 Pinyon-juniper woodlands are common on the lower and intermediate slopes throughout the priority area.
 Gambel oak is found mixed with pinyon-juniper woodland at higher elevations.
 A combination of sagebrush and snowberry are commonly found in open areas in the Gambel oak zone at intermediate and higher elevations.
-Higher elevations, which receive considerably more moisture, are dominated by stands of aspen and Douglas fir, sagebrush steppe, and serviceberry-dominated shrublands.
-Often, the aspen and fir are found in pockets, rather than in large, continuous forested areas.
+Higher elevations are dominated by aspen and Douglas fir, sagebrush steppe, and serviceberry-dominated shrublands.
 Vegetative communities grade into each other in response to slope, aspect, and moisture, forming a mosaic pattern across the landscape.
 Extensive crop production of corn, wheat, alfalfa, beans, and onions occurs in the Grand Valley.
 These crop fields are used by deer and elk principally during the winter months, although some deer use the fields throughout the year.

 GPS collared data specific migration corridors in the Book Cliffs priority area have not yet been identified due to insufficient sampling.
-However, two principal migration corridors are known to exist.
+Migration corridors are mapped during the SAM session using survey data and observational information from local staff (Figure 5.
+2).
+Two principal migration corridors are known to exist.
 A portion of deer and elk move to the south side of the priority area and winter on the Book Cliffs slopes above the valley floor, or drop into the valley, depending on winter conditions.
-This tends to be a relatively short-distance movement pattern.
+This tends to be a relatively shortdistance movement pattern.
 On the north side of the priority area, similar movements in elevation between summer and winter range occur, but a portion of the deer and elk demonstrate longer-distance, directional seasonal migration.
 This movement pattern is to the west and northwest, with a significant proportion of both deer and elk wintering on adjacent areas in Utah.